h0lycrap/cs7641-group7/README.md

 K-Means was also used to cluster the airfoils.

 We leverage K-Means clustering on the data using six clusters, in a similar fashion to that done using the GMM implementation.
+In essence, K-Means is an unsupervised learning agorithm which clusters the data into a "K number of distinct partitions.
+The superiority of the data clustering is contingent upon the similarity of the data within the clusters, in lieu of the similarity between the various clusters themselves.
+To implement K-Means, we must first arbitrarily select a value of K and an inital centroid for a given cluster.
+Following this, we assign each data point to the centroid of closest proximity.
+Afterwards, we update the centroids to be the central component of their respective clusters.
+The two afroementioned steps are repeated until convergence is achieved.
+The optimization objective for this algorithm is to minimize the the total sum of squared errors (SSE) objective function.
+The total SSE additionally facilitates determining the optimal value of K. In plotting the total SSE, we determine the optimal number of clusters; this is the point at which the total SSE converges, and where the trend beginsto show an infinitesimal decrease was we increase the number of clusters.
+Visually, this corresponds to an "elbow" in the raph and this approach is conequently named the Elbow Method.
 Below we provide results to facilitate visualizing the labelled data.
 <figure>
 <center><img src="Images/kmeansclustereddata.png"></center>
 <center><figcaption>Figure 7.
 K-Means Implemented for 6 Clusters</figcaption></center>